Sioux Falls, South Dakota: Landmarks

-The Washington Pavilion contains the Kirby Science Discovery Center, as well as two performing arts centers that host several Broadway productions and operas.
-The South Dakota Symphony's home hosts dance groups as well as smaller theater and choral events.
+The Washington Pavilion contains the Kirby Science Discovery Center and two performing arts centers that host Broadway productions and operas.
+The South Dakota Symphony's home hosts dance groups and smaller theater and choral events.
 The Visual Arts Center, also part of the Pavilion complex, hosts six galleries of changing exhibits, all free of charge.
 The Wells Fargo Cinedome is a multi-format 60 ft dome theater that plays several films each month.
-The Cinedome also hosts the Sweetman Planetarium, which presents at least one show every day.
+The Cinedome also hosts the Sweetman Planetarium, which presents at least one show daily.

 The Great Plains Zoo & Delbridge Museum provides the area with natural history and animal exhibits in its 50 acre park.
 The taxidermy animals once hosted within the Delbridge Museum were removed in 2023 due to health concerns of the high amounts of arsenic in the mounts.

 The USS South Dakota Battleship Memorial to the World War II battleship USS South Dakota is on State Highway 42 (West 12th Street) and Kiwanis Avenue.

 The 114th Fighter Wing is at Joe Foss Field and houses F-16C/D fighter aircraft.
-The SD ANG unit is known for its support of community activities and services.
+The SDANG unit is known for its support of community activities and services.

 A replica of Michelangelo's David is near the downtown area at Fawick Park.